-Gluten free cakes especially have a tendency to dry out when refrigerated, so I wouldn’t advise storing them for over 24 hours in the fridge.
+Gluten free cakes especially have a tendency to dry out when refrigerated, so avoid storing them in the fridge.
 If you need to make the cupcakes ahead of time, freeze the frosted or unfrosted cupcakes until shortly before serving.

 Freezing Unfrosted Cupcakes: Wrap each completely cooled cupcake securely in plastic wrap.
 Transfer wrapped cupcakes to a gallon freezer bag and freeze up to 3 months.

 When ready to use, remove from freezer bag and thaw wrapped cake at room temperature for 1 hour before frosting and serving.